GoogleCloudPlatform/compute-image-tools/docs/daisy-reusing-workflows.md

 ### IncludeWorkflow

-`IncludeWorkflow` will run the steps of the included workflow in parallel with the parent workflow's steps.
+`IncludeWorkflow` will run the steps of the included workflow in parallel with the parent workflow's steps, according to the dependency rules of both the parent and included workflows.
 A workflow included with `IncludeWorkflow` will behave largely as if the included workflow had been copy-pasted into the parent workflow.
 The parent workflow will continue in parallel to the included workflow, if permitted by both of their dependencies.
 Note that if the